django/deps/draft/0007-official-projects.rst

 releases too directly.

-That said, the Django name has gained a level of trust and respect over the years from our community and users, and so to become and official Django project a level of quality, commitment, and security must be met, and this process tries to ensure those are accounted for.
+That said, the Django name has gained a level of trust and respect over the years from our community and users, and so to become an official Django project a level of quality, commitment, and security must be met, and this process tries to ensure those are accounted for.